trema/GEC13/learning_switch/learning_switch.md

 	  # ...
 	end

-* When a packet comes in as a packet-in message, make FDB learn its macsa and in_port
+* When a packet comes in as a packet-in message, make FDB learn its macsa and the in_port
 * Look up the destination's port number from packet's macda
 * If found: update switch's flow-table and do packet-out the packet
 * If not-found: flood the packet